-The Best Duvets, Tested by HGTV Editors
+The Best Duvets of 2023, Tested by HGTV Editors

 From luxurious down to hypoallergenic down-alternative duvets, top your bed with one of these cloud-like comforters.

 If you're looking for comfortable cloud-like bedding, a duvet is a great choice for many reasons.
 Duvets, also referred to as comforters with loops, are typically thinner than a regular comforter with a box-stitched and sometimes baffle-box construction that helps keep the soft down or down-alternative fiber filling evenly distributed.
 Loops stitched on the corners hold duvet covers in place, meaning it's easy to change up your bedding look by just replacing the cover instead of the whole duvet.
 Though some people do use duvets without covers for a minimalist look, it's best to use a cover to extend the life of your purchase.
 If you take care of a duvet, it can last 10 years or more.
 Using duvet covers also means you can change up the fabric style and warmth depending on the season.
 And finally, using a cover to protect a duvet means you don't have to wash the duvet nearly as often.
 Beyond price, here are a few key factors to consider when choosing a duvet.

 Fill and Cover Materials: Duvets are typically filled with goose or duck down or down-alternative fibers, like polyester or eucalyptus.
 In response to animal welfare concerns, many companies follow specific sourcing criteria to meet the Responsible Down Standards (RDS).
 Down-alternative fibers are cheaper and a better fit for anyone looking to minimize the use of animal products.
 Down-alternative options are usually better for people who have allergies, too.
 The outer shell is typically made of cotton with a sateen weave, but there are a few popular alternatives like eucalyptus marketed as more breathable.